garethrepton/garethrepton.github.io/_posts/2018-05-23-Reduce-unit-test-friction-patterns - 4 - Test Data Builder.md

     }
    {% endhighlight %}

 You can see that even in this simple example, theres repeated object construction code going on.
+This means for example, if animal was changed so it required the name to be set in a constructor parameter instead of just being a property (lets be honest, it probably should be), then both of these tests would cause compilation errors that would need to be fixed.

 ## The Solution
 Use a Test Data Builder to abstract away the data construction for your tests.
 A  Test Data Builder is a simple fluent object which is usually designed in such a way as to allow you to construct the data for your tests in a simpler, and safer way.